aurelienpierreeng/ansel-doc/content/install/linux.md

 - [Give it execution permission](https://discourse.appimage.org/t/how-to-run-an-appimage/80/4).
 - Either double-click on the AppImage file from your file browser or launch `./Ansel-xxxx-x86_64.AppImage` in terminal.

-To create a system shortcut and have Ansel accessible from your dash/app menu, you can use [AppImageLauncher](https://assassinate-you.net/posts/2020/09/appimagelauncher-2.2.0-released/).
+To create a system shortcut and have Ansel accessible from your dash/app menu, you can use [AppImageLauncher](https://assassinate-you.net/posts/2020/09/appimagelauncher-2.2.0-released/), available as `.deb`, `.rpm` and `.AppImage` packages ([download](https://github.com/TheAssassin/AppImageLauncher/releases/tag/v2.2.0)).
+It will integrate the AppImage with your desktop environment with or without running extra services in background, upon request, and can update the Ansel AppImage.

 ### Update the AppImage